VING members depart to support the Presidential Inauguration

-Soldiers and Airmen from the Virgin Islands National Guard wait to board a Boeing C17 Jan.
+The men and women of the Virgin Islands National Guard boards a Boeing C-17 on St. Croix heading to the Joint Base Andrews, Maryland, to support the 59th Presidential Inauguration in Washington D.C., Jan.
 17, 2021.

+“Our soldiers and airmen continue to represent the VI and make us proud by exceeding the standards,” Brig.
+Gen. Kodjo Knox-Limbacker.

-National Guard Soldiers and Airmen from several states have traveled to Washington to provide support to federal and district authorities leading up to the 59th Presidential Inauguration.
+National Guard members from several states and territories have traveled to the District to support federal and District authorities in the run-up to the Inauguration.

 |Date Taken: